AN ISLAND BOUGHT FOR A PRICE!

 INTERESTING FACTS OF CYPRIOT TEMPLAR LEGACIES

-The Knights Templar largely introduced Latin culture and religion to certain sections of Cypriot society.
-This directly led to a unique blend of Latin and Greek cultures that helped to produce a new unique Cypriot identity.
-They also went on to introduce Western art, and the Templar commanderies often served as centres of knowledge by preserving manuscripts and promoting education.
-The Knights Templar introduced Western Christian practices and rituals to the island.
-They also contributed greatly to architectural heritage of Cyprus through their building program.
+Templar commanderies often served as centres of knowledge.
+They did this by preserving manuscripts and providing a centre of education.
+They also successfully introduced Western art, and they were instrumental in introducing Western Christian practices.
+They also contributed greatly to the architectural heritage of Cyprus through their building program.
 This included the introduction of several Latin churches and monasteries.
-Several ruins of Templar structures still remain all over the island, particularly within the district of Larnaca.
+Today, several ruins of Templar structures remain all over the island, particularly within the district of Larnaca.

 The Knights Templar often lived in communal settings that were characterised by strict rules and duties.
 Their hierarchical structure included knights, clerics, and sergeants, with each fulfilling specific roles.
-They gained significant estates from notable local Cypriot families through confiscation, allowing them to become influential landowners throughout the island.
-This, along with the unpopular taxes, led to several conflicts with Cypriot nobles, eventually fuelling rebellion and civil war.
+They also aggressively gained significant estates and land from notable local Cypriot families.
+They did this mainly through confiscation, and this allowed them to become influential landowners.
+This, along with unpopular taxes, led to several conflicts with local Cypriots, eventually fuelling rebellion and civil war.